AdobeDocs/campaign-web.en/help/v8/email/create-email.md

 ![](../assets/do-not-localize/badge.png)

-Learn how to create your first targeted email in this use case.
-We will schedule the sending of an email to silver and gold loyalty customers on a specific date.
+Learn how to create your first targeted email.
+In this use case, you schedule the sending of an email to Silver and Gold loyalty members on a specific date.

-Utilizing a predefined design template, the email will also feature personalized content based on customer profile attributes.
+Based on a predefined design template, the email also features personalized content based on customer profile attributes.

 ![](assets/delivery-list.png)